 If you fail to pay your quarterly taxes, you will be charged a late payment penalty.
 Let’s assume that you also failed to file – that’s another penalty tacked on to what you have to give to the government.
-The current interest rate is 3%, which will get charged on top of the amount you owe after all the penalties have been added on
+The current interest rate is three percent, which will get charged on top of the amount you owe after all the penalties have been added on.

 How much do you pay?

-For owner-operators, estimating taxes based on actual income is recommended since income can vary significantly each month.
+For owner-operators estimating taxes based on actual income is recommended since your income can vary significantly each month.
 You wouldn’t want to inaccurately estimate quarterly taxes and pay more or less than what is actually owed.